Home Study Companion: Physics

-Teaching physics, therefore, is not writing on a blank slate.
+Teaching physics is therefore not a matter of writing on a blank slate.
 Old intuitions must be unlearned and replaced with new intuitions.
-Preexisting ideas must be challenged with new experiences that push old intuitions to the breaking point so a new foundation must be laid.
-Intuitions must be rebuilt on this new foundation.
-Physics at this level is called “Newtonian Physics” because we will be introducing the conceptual framework laid down by Isaac Newton.
+Preexisting ideas must be challenged with new experiences that push old intuitions to the breaking point so a new foundation can be laid.
+New intuitions can then be built on this new foundation.
+Physics at the level of this course is called “Newtonian Physics” because we will be introducing the conceptual framework laid down by Isaac Newton.

 One challenge for a homeschool physics course is to provide these experiences without the facilities of a formal physics lab.
-To meet this need this course will structure the “lab” component as “projects.”
+To meet this need this course structures the “lab” component as “projects.”
 Hands-on experiences and literal “play” with equipment (physics toys!) is a necessary precursor to analysis.
 However we will bring quantitative questions to the table at every turn.
 A phrase I once heard that encapsulates our goal is “empowered curiosity.”

 Physics is the most fundamental of the sciences but it is also the most mathematical.
-(Much of highschool level math, including calculus was invented in order to do physics!)
+(Pretty much all of highschool level math, through calculus, was invented in order to do physics!)
 This introductory course is at a non-calculus level but we will make heavy use of algebra, geometry, and trigonometry.
 To be successful the student should have completed at least the Algebra 2 / Trigonometry course and preferably be continuing with Precalculus (or Calculus, as appropriate) alongside Physics.
 Physics will help answer the age-old question, “When are we ever going to use this?”
-Physics and mathematics are not the same, but they support each other.
+Physics and mathematics are not the same, but they are intimately related.